Difficulty Settings are Important.

 When a game has a preset difficulty that cannot be changed.
-The game assumes that every single person to play it either has the exact same skills or enjoys the exact same level of challenge in Videogames.
+The game assumes that every single person to play it either has the exact same skills or enjoys the exact same level of challenge in videogames.
 At the same time, I would imagine most game developers and publishers also want as many people to buy their games as possible right?
 More customers equal more money.
 Do you see how those two things conflict?

 At times difficulty settings aren’t enough.
 Sometimes the way a game is designed screws the balance over and invalidates any challenge, even if you could choose a higher difficulty.
 Dying Light is a good example of this.
-It has a variety of difficulty settings to choose from and the game will gladly stuff you in a locker and steal your lunch money on the higher ones.
+It has a variety of difficulty settings to choose from, and the game will gladly stuff you in a locker and steal your lunch money on the higher ones.
 However, the game’s death mechanic invalidates it.
 When you die you lose a bit of XP, but that’s it.
 No reloaded save, enemies you killed are still dead.
 In essence, it’s almost a health refill instead of a punishment.

 Bioware’s Anthem is a game I am very much looking forward to, and I fear for it.
 It has difficulty settings, but in live streams, I’ve watched, its death system looks similar to Dying Lights.
 With this set up your enemies and accomplishments are essentially pretended.
 They don’t exist, the game’s enemies are only pretending to oppose you.
-It’s like when you are wrestling with a small child and you let them win because you’re a grown-up and they only come up to your knees.
+It’s like when you are wrestling with a small child, and you let them win because you’re a grown-up, and they only come up to your knees.
 Then they stand on top of you and gloat like they are some roman gladiator in Caesar’s Coliseum.

 But some don’t share that viewpoint with me, and it’s okay.
 That’s why difficulty settings ranging from high to low should be mandatory in nearly every game.
-But at the same time keep in mind, if your death system amounts to nothing more than a health refill.
+But at the same time, keep in mind, if your death system amounts to nothing more than a health refill.
 Its difficulty is a moot point anyway.

 Allow us to fail, reload a save, or whatever.
-If the games designed properly and have the settings I mentioned, someone can always turn the difficulty down if they are having too hard of a time.
+If the game is designed properly and has the settings I mentioned, someone can always turn the difficulty down if they are having too hard of a time.
 I’ve been gaming since I was four years old, I’m 30 now.
 That’s a lot of gaming experience, don’t neglect me and others like me because we are the ones that have been with you from the beginning.
 We supported, bought, and played your games until you became the juggernaut of media that the industry is now.

-Because right now, I’m staring at a lot of games of 2018 I want to play, enjoy and scream from the rooftops about.
+Because right now, I’m staring at a lot of games of 2018 I want to play, enjoy, and scream from the rooftops about.
 But our relationship was doomed to fail, rigged from the start.
 Short of erasing 20 years of gaming experience, I can’t do a damn thing about it.